GenomicDataInfrastructure/gdi-userportal-docs/content/docs/ckan/harvester/harvesting-dcat-ap/_index.md

 ---
-title: Test CKAN harvesting of DCAT-AP
+title: Test harvesting of DCAT-AP
 ---

 Assuming the CKAN development with is set up as documented in this wiki.